nufsty2/nufsty2.github.io/_posts/2020-06-20-making-a-deaf-doorbell.markdown

 * Raspberry Pi (I have a 3B+)
 * TP-Link Smart Plug(s)

-## Why?
-My wife has severe hearing loss and uses hearing aids.
-Around the house, she will frequently take them out for comfort.
-Occasionally, this leads to communication confusions, but they are usually quite minor. *Usually*.
-One time, I left to put our laundry in and forgot my key.
-My wife was taking a shower, and wasn't even aware that I was gone.
-I was locked out for nearly 1/2 hour once she realized what was going on!

 ## What?
 I have seen "deaf doorbells" before when visiting some of our deaf friends.
 Instead of just playing a chime, they also blink a light or two in the house to give them a visual cue that they need to answer the door.
-This would be perfect for my wife!
+This would be a fun challenge!

 ## How?
 ![This is where the fun begins!](/assets/images/ThisIsWhereTheFunBegins.jpg)